SnivyFilms/SnivyFilms/README.md

 ## Salutations

-I am an American Computer Science Student.
+I am an American Computer Science Graduate.

 I code whatever I feel like whenever I feel like it, as of typing this GitHub readme which is making plugins for SCP SL.